 Although the Investment Program is executed largely on a rules-based process, you should expect circumstances, which are difficult to foresee and describe fully in advance, when we will judge it is beneficial to you to use our discretion in a departure from our rules-based investment process.
 The most common example of such a deviation is during portfolio rebalancing, where investment decisions may be subject to restrictions or costs associated with mutual fund redemptions, liquidity or deviation from net asset value in the ETFs or general tax considerations.
-Tax considerations and transactions costs can produce a significant difference between the desired asset allocation and the actual asset allocation of your Assets.
+As well, tax considerations and transactions costs can produce a significant difference between the desired asset allocation and the actual asset allocation of your Assets.

 3) Subscriptions and Redemptions.
 Unless otherwise explicitly agreed with us in writing, we require notice (via electronic mail or a phone call) of one business day for any increase or reduction of the amount of Assets subject to our investment direction.

 In the case of an increase of the amount of Assets subject to our investment direction which is greater than or equal to $50,000, and in which the new assets are contributed in cash, and unless otherwise explicitly agreed with us in writing: we will make reasonable efforts to allocate the new Assets, according to our latest investment parameters, on the next business day following the day on which the new Assets are available for our instructions and reflected in the custodian’s daily reporting.